-From a mechanism designer's perspective, to increase the overall contribution to online communities, it is important to personalize the social information, which has disparate effects on different groups of people.
-For example, the median rating information is effective to increase ratings for users with a low number of ratings, but not for those with a high number of ratings.
-In comparison, the average net benefit score can motivate users with above-average scores to increase the level of costly activities which mainly help others, and those with below- and about-average scores to increase levels of activities which mostly benefit themselves.
+For a mechanism designer, to increase the overall contribution to online communities, it is important to personalize the social information, which has disparate effects on different groups of people.
+While the median rating information is effective to increase ratings for users with a low number of ratings, the average net benefit score can motivate above-average users to increase the level of costly activities which mainly help others, and those with below- and about-average scores to increase levels of activities which mostly benefit themselves.
 Personalization is feasible and low-cost, especially for online communities.